ledangaravi/Quaestio/README.md

 *testMotor.py* & *testButtons.py* are two testfiles which can be used to test whether the buttons and slider are working.

 ## Quaestio-Admin-App
-Amin App for Quaestio.
+Admin App for Quaestio.
 Imperial College London; ELEC97046 - Human-Centered Robotic 2019-2020

 ### Main Menu
 ![MainMenu](https://user-images.githubusercontent.com/31923016/70916473-a69d1000-2013-11ea-8b67-fc2280e68029.png)